kubernetes/kubernetes/docs/getting-started-guides/libvirt-coreos.md

 The `KUBERNETES_PROVIDER` environment variable tells all of the various cluster management scripts which variant to use.
 If you forget to set this, the assumption is you are running on Google Compute Engine.

-The `NUM_MINIONS` environment variable may be set to specify the number of nodes to start.
+The `NUM_NODES` environment variable may be set to specify the number of nodes to start.
 If it is not set, the number of nodes defaults to 3.

 The `KUBE_PUSH` environment variable may be set to specify which Kubernetes binaries must be deployed on the cluster.
 Its possible values are: